MostlyFocusedMike/node-notes/markdown/SQL-notes-old.md

   INNER JOIN owners
   ON cats.owner_id = owners.id
 ```
 - so first we select what we'd like to return
- - then we choose our left side table (the first table) but then we specify the typ of join and what table we'd like to join
+- then we choose our left side table (the first table) but then we specify the
+  type of join and what table we'd like to join
- - then the ON statement tells us on which rows will the join happen on, in this case it's when the cats.owner_id (the foreign key) matches up with the owners.id (that table's key)
+- then the ON statement tells us on which rows will the join happen on, in this
+  case it's when the cats.owner_id (the foreign key) matches up with the
+  owners.id (that table's key)
 - it's a little clearer if we show the full joined table:

 ```sql
   SELECT *